in

 How to Reheat Frozen Tamales in the Oven

-Just be sure to wrap them tightly in aluminum foil and turn them over half through.
+For a better result than microwaving, we recommend reheating tamales in a 350°F oven for 15 minutes.
+Just remember to wrap them tightly in aluminum foil and flip them over halfway through.

 How Long to Steam Frozen Tamales